wangyuxuan1019/SpaceX-project/README.md

-# Getting Started with Create React App
+Starlink Visualization

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is React JS based Starlink Visualization

 •	Designed and developed a visualization dashboard using ReactJS and D3 to track satellites in real-time based on geo-location.
 •	Built location, altitude, and duration based selector to refine satellite search.